vmware-labs/node-replicated-kernel/doc/src/Overview.md

 protocols](https://arxiv.org/abs/1911.08367) to achieve agreement, replication and sharing in the OS.

-[We overcome this complexity in Bespin by using logs](/architecture/KernelArchitecture.md): The kernel relies primarily on single-threaded data structures which are automatically replicated in the system.
+[We overcome this complexity in NRK by using logs](/architecture/KernelArchitecture.md): The kernel relies primarily on single-threaded data structures which are automatically replicated in the system.
 Various operation logs make sure the replicas are always synchronized.